yousefelassal/quote-cron/README.md

 > 'As I am, so are these.
 As are these, so am I.' Drawing the parallel to yourself, neither kill nor get others to kill.

 > The greatest pleasure I know is to do a good action by stealth, and to have it found out by accident.

+> Applause is a receipt, not a bill.